 Applicants must also complete a competency examination for every specialty to which they would like to be assigned and receive a passing score of at least 80%.
-Any applicant not receiving a passing score on their first time will be given one additional opportunity to re-take the competency exam and pass.
-Failure to achieve a passing score of at least 80% within the first two attempts is automatically ineligible for employment with Aequor in addition, all staff must complete a Pharmacology examination and receive a passing score of at least 80%.
-Any applicant not receiving a passing score on their first time will be given one additional opportunity to re-take the Pharmacology exam and pass.
+Any applicant not receiving a passing score on their first time will be given two additional opportunity to re-take the competency exam and pass.
+Failure to achieve a passing score of at least 80% within the first two attempts is automatically ineligible for employment with Aequor.
+In addition, staff should complete a Pharmacology examination and receive a passing score of at least 80%.
+Any applicant not receiving a passing score on their first time will be given two additional opportunity to re-take the Pharmacology exam and pass.
 Failure to achieve a passing score of at least 80% within the first two attempts is automatically ineligible for employment with Aequor